tmtsoftware/csw-prototype/test/test-app/README.md

 * project test-client
 * dist

-The applications are then insalled under csw/test/test-app/app/target/bin and csw/test/test-app/client/target/bin
+The applications are then installed under csw/test/test-app/app/target/bin and csw/test/test-app/client/target/bin

 Run it
 ------